mitcho/turktools/README.md

 The tool `turkolizer.py` is *not* included in this repository, due to an unclear software license.
 Contact mitcho to get the latest version of the turkolizer.
 In the near future, I will probably do a clean-room-rewrite of this tool so it can be released in the open without copyright constraints.

+If you would like to host Mechanical Turk-style surveys on your own server instead of using Amazon Mechanical Turk, this can be done using Turk Tools' sister project, [Turk Server](https://github.com/mitcho/turkserver).

 ## Usage

 TODO